BruceXinXin/pl-generatefiles/README.md

 This plugin requires one argument: `outputdir`, which is the output directory of the generated files.

-After that, it will generate a file called _generate_files.txt_ in `outputdir`, which contains the create time of itself.
+After that, it will copy 12 beautiful wallpapers to `outputdir`.

 Note: It's just a primary demo, and features will be added later as needed.